robodan/tagboy/Readme.txt

 Notes:

 --echo can't do anything that --eval can't do, but it's easier to understand (and safer).

+Our special variables start with _ in --echo and --ls, but not in begin/eval/end.
+This is to distinguish them from tags.

 --begin/eval/end execute python code in a restricted environment.
 This still may not be secure.
 It requires users to understand python for advanced functionality.
 Making these arguments repeatable may be useful for command line organization.
-Files to execute might also be helpful (and allow syntax aware editing).
+Files to execute would also be helpful (and allow syntax aware editing).

 Tags have types.  pyexiv2 is good a maintaining type (although we